hxin1123/twoge/README.md

    - Region: us-west-2.
    - Uncheck-Block all public access.
    - Keep the default setting.
    - Choose Permissions > Under Bucket Policy > choose Edit.
-To grant public read access for your website, copy the following bucket policy, and paste it in the Bucket policy editor.
+To grant public read access to your website, copy the following bucket policy, and paste it in the Bucket policy editor.

 ```json
 {